willclarktech/apollo-redux-server/README.md

 One of the great things about GraphQL is the way it allows the client to specify the information it needs without knowing anything much about the server.
 But mutations are often built much like traditional REST API endpoints: the client has to know which handlers are available on the API, which arguments they require, and what shape to put the required data in.

 With isomorphic redux, you can define your actions centrally for both client and server.
-Whenever the client store dispatches an action the server should know about, the client simply sends that action to the server, the server dispatches the action to its own store, and sends the relevant information about the updated store back to the client.
+Whenever the client store dispatches an action the server should know about, the client simply sends that action to the server, the server dispatches the action to its own store, and lets the client know if everything is in order, or if it should reverse the local change it may have made optimistically.

 ## Append-only log store